 But Atwill is also flanked by a very good cast of stock actors, an enthusiastic Chaney notwithstanding.
 Samuel Hinds is reliable as always as the kindly professor type, and as stated, both Anne Nagel and Frank Albertson both carry their unassuming roles with grace and bring some much-needed humanity into the second half of the picture.
 Nagel is especially good as the caring and wholesome niece, and manages to present the staple role of “worried scientist daughter/wife/niece” as an unusually well-rounded and realistic character.
 Part of the credit for this must naturally go to Waggner’s writing and direction.
 Albertson’s role is really just cardboard, and present only in order for the film to have a romantic leading man, but at least Albertson manages to not be overly annoying.
 But the film has good, sometimes even striking performances down to the unbilled bit-parts: William Hall and Victor Zimmerman as the electric chair operators who are affected by their grim work, the reporter on the phone who scalds his colleague on the other end for accusing him of being emotional: “Have you ever covered an execution?!” and so on.

 Anne Nagel had a fairly long and moderately successful career as far as female B actresses go.
-She appeared in almost ninety films over a period of 25 years, including the female lead in the serial The Green Hornet (1940), a supporting role as a model in The Invisible Woman (1940, review), a female co-lead in Black Friday (1940, review), another support in The Mad Doctor of Market Street (1942), another lead in The Mad Monster (1942) and a bit-part in Mighty Joe Young (1949).
+She appeared in almost ninety films over a period of 25 years, including the female lead in the serial The Green Hornet (1940), a supporting role as a model in The Invisible Woman (1940, review), a female co-lead in Black Friday (1940, review), another support in The Mad Doctor of Market Street (1942, review), another lead in The Mad Monster (1942, review) and a bit-part in Mighty Joe Young (1949).
 She was often seen in B westerns, and was became something of a serial queen for Universal in the forties.
 Eventually she tired of Universal treating her like a second-rate actress and left the studio — only to see herself falling even further down the career to Poverty Row.
 Estranged from her conservatively Christian family, she suffered through the suicide of her first husband, who turned out to be gay, and the divorce from her second.
 Nagel’s acting career more or less imploded in the beginning of the fifties, she developed an alcohol problem, and died penniless in 1966 at the age of 50.

 Man Made Monster is a film that wears its inspirations on its sleeve without obviously ripping off any film in particular, which is probably one of the reasons it has stood the test of time and is regarded as a minor classic among horror and SF aficionados.
 The nods to Frankenstein (1931, review) are clear in the picture’s last third, as the mute Dan lumbers around the countryside with arms outstretched, reaching out for sympathy with a look of suffering on his face.
 Dr. Rigas is a callback to the mad scientists and megalomaniac villains of the radio and film serials of the twenties and thirties, and of course to the original Dr. Frankenstein, Dr. Moreau and Dr. Griffin from The Invisible Man (1933, review), all men who played at being god, at their own peril.
 The parallels to The Invisible Ray are obvious, even if the original story was written before the release of that film.
 And while the film is more or less a 59-minute cliché, it presents its story with a conviction and energy that gives the sum of all the parts at least a whiff of originality.